Tie Xuan

-Tie Xuan (铁铉; 1366–1402), courtesy name Dingshi (鼎石), was born in Dengzhou, Henan during the Yuan dynasty and was a Semu Hui.
-He served as a loyal officer to the deposed Ming-dynasty emperor Jianwen.
-During the Jingnan Campaign, when the Prince of Yan Zhu Di (later the Yongle Emperor) rebelled against his nephew, the Jianwen Emperor, Tie Xuan refused to support Zhu Di.
-Zhu then sentenced Tie Xuan to death by having his limbs torn off and fried in oil.
-Later generations honored him for his unyielding loyalty and defiance to Ming dynasty corruption and the abuses committed by the Zhu family emperors.
-In various regions of China, there are temples set up in Tie's honor to offer rituals to him.
+Tie Xuan (铁铉; 1366–1402), courtesy name Dingshi (鼎石), was a Chinese politician during the Ming dynasty. born in Dengzhou, Henan during the Yuan dynasty to a Semu Hui family, he served as a loyal officer to the deposed Ming dynasty emperor Jianwen.
+During the Jingnan campaign, when the Prince of Yan Zhu Di (later the Yongle Emperor) rebelled against his nephew, the Jianwen Emperor, Tie Xuan refused to support Zhu Di.
+Following the fall of Nanjing and the Jianwen Emperor's disappearance, Zhu Di sentenced Tie Xuan to death by having his limbs torn off and fried in oil.
+Later generations honored him for his unyielding loyalty.
+In various regions of China, temples are set up in Tie's honor to offer rituals to him.
 In the Southern Ming period, he was honored with the title of Grand Protector (太保) and given the posthumous name Zhongxiang (忠襄), meaning loyal assistant.
 Later, during Qianlong's reign in the Qing dynasty, he was given the posthumous name Zhongding (忠定).

-Tie's surname 铁 means iron in Chinese.

 Life

 Early life

-During the reign of the first Ming emperor, Taizu Hongwu, he did well in his studies, and after graduating, he was appointed to an official position.
-Later, he was granted the post of military governor, and oversaw cases and resolved them quickly.
-Ming Taizu was happy with his performance and gave him the courtesy name Dingshi (鼎石).
+During the Hongwu period, Tie Xuan did well in his studies.
+After graduating, he was appointed to an official position.
+Later, he was granted the post of judge (duan shi) where he presided over judicial cases and resolved them quickly.
+The Hongwu Emperor was happy with his performance and gave him the courtesy name Dingshi (鼎石).
 In the early years of Jianwen's reign, he was appointed to a high administrative position in Shandong province.
 When Li Jinglong and his army were sent north to fight against Zhu Di, Tie Xuan gave them military rations and supplies.
 In the third year of Jianwen (1400), Li Jinglong was defeated at Baigou River.
 He escaped alone on horseback to Dezhou, where the guards at the gate saw him and despaired at his losses.
 Tie Xuan and those who helped the army of Gao Yi were also deeply saddened.
-He went from Linyi straight to Jinan, with Sheng Yong and Song Can's army to fight to the death in defense.
+He went from Linyi straight to Jinan with Sheng Yong and Song Can's army to fight to the death in defense.
 The Prince of Yan's army went charging to Dezhou, and Li Jinglong ran to Tie Xuan.
 Dezhou was lost.
 The Yan troops got millions more of their war supplies and then they went to fight in Jinan.
 Li Jinglong lost again and went south.